 After the kernel loads, drivers initialize and report what they found.
 A successfully loaded driver usually prints something like:

 If a driver fails to load or encounters an error, you'll see lines containing failed, error, or can't.
 These are worth recording before you start troubleshooting.
-Checking which process is active on a given interface can help correlate driver messages with runtime behavior.
+Once the interface is up, identifying which process is using a given port can help correlate driver messages with runtime network behavior.

 Storage and Filesystem Errors